godot-rust/book/src/toolchain/export-web.md

 Add a web export in the Godot Editor.
 In the top menu bar, go to `Project > Export...` and configure it there.
 Make sure to turn on the `Extensions Support` checkbox.
+In Godot 4.3 or above, make sure to turn on the `Thread Support` checkbox.

 ![Example of export screen](images/web-export.png)